 Yes, it’s a good idea to get your cat microchipped at the same time as being neutered because they will be under anaesthetic and won’t feel the microchipping needle.

-Why does my neutered cat still look like they have testicles (balls)?
+Why does my cat still look like they have testicles after being castrated?

 When a cat is castrated, the testicles are removed but the scrotum (ball sack) isn’t.
 This means sometimes they look like they still have testicles after their operation.
 Over time the scrotum will shrink and become less noticeable.
 If you notice swelling or redness in your cat’s scrotum after their surgery, contact your vet for advice.

 I have an unneutered older cat, is it too late to neuter them?

 No, many people worry about neutering older pets, but in most cases it’s still a very safe and worthwhile operation, regardless of age.

 I’m worried my cat is pregnant, can she still be neutered?